-Of course with wind comes tension, and eventually a threshold is reached beyond which taking off because too risky.
+Of course with wind comes tension, and eventually a threshold is reached beyond which taking off becomes too risky.
 The wind speed for that threshold depends on the site’s features and obstacles, the pilot’s experience, familiarity with his gear, and resistance to peer pressure.

-Failing a launch or packing it up is never pleasant, but doing so under the eyes and cameras of dozens of people whose understanding of the situation ranges from a blissful ignorance making you god, to extreme competence picking up the slightest of your mistakes, can be daunting.
+Failing a launch or packing it up is never pleasant, but doing so under the eyes and cameras of dozens of people whose understanding of the situation ranges from a blissful ignorance making you a god, to extreme competence picking up the slightest of your mistakes, can be daunting.
 I think this, as much as the actual SIV maneuvers, is among the best training one can receive.